Garvan-Data-Science-Platform/ctrl/README.md

 # Enable corepack to use yarn
 corepack enable

-# Initialise a new yarn project
-`yarn init -2`

-Then install project dependencies with the following command:

-`yarn install`

 ### Run servers

 Run the backend and frontend servers in development mode (with hot reload):